plain5/EKS-Terragrunt/README.md

   2) Create IAM Role for access with our ServiceAccount to the Secrets Manager :

-     * for `Identity provider` choose one available `OpenID Connect` which was automatically created during infrastructure building;
+     * for `Identity provider` choose one available `OpenID Connect` which was automatically created during infrastructure provisioning;
      * for `Audience` choose `sts.amazonaws.com`;
      * for `Permission policies` choose our policy from the first step;
      * create your role.
 After this edit it `Trust Relatoinship` like below (replace `YOUR_AWS_ACCOUNT_ID` and `YOUR_EKS_CLUSTER_ID` with appropriative values) :